MeerkatBoss/compiled-language/README.md

 } Elf64_Shdr;
 ```

+ELF segment headers are used to describe the memory image of the executed
+program.
+Section headers denote parts of the file and its memory image serving
+different purposes.

 The ELF file produced by TypoLang backend compiler contains two segments of type
 LOAD, which are loaded into memory before execution.
 The first segment can be
 read and executed and contains binary code.
 The second one can be read from and